CLEVELAND - “It’s a mouthwash for the brain!”

 For six New Years Days in a row, I did the Polar Bear Swim in Atlantic City.
 I also did one in Lake Erie.

-The coldest technically was Atlantic City in ’98, when the temperature was 4 degrees when I left my then home in the Poconos.
+The coldest technically was Atlantic City when the temperature was 4 degrees when I left my then home in the Poconos.

-I say technically because the coldest I ever felt was 2003 when I jumped into Lake Erie.
+I say technically because the coldest I ever felt was the one I did a few years ago in Lake Erie.
 That’s because the temperature was around 35 degrees, but there was a rain/snow mix falling and the wind was blowing hard in off the lake.

 I got to my car afterwards and could not open the door with my keys because my fingers couldn’t move (I still don’t think I’m warm from that one).